whosonfirst/go-whosonfirst-spatial-atproto/README.md

 This package includes handy `modvendor` Makefile target for automating some of that.
 For example:

+## Things this package does

+* Point-in-polygon spatial queries.
+* Intersects (with geometry) spatial queries.
+* Point-in-polygon from ZXY map tile spatial queries (incomplete).

 ## Things this package doesn't do yet

 * Nearby (radial) queries